NishchayAnand/software-engineering/React/Notes.md

 React optimizes the UI update process by employing the concept of the **Virtual DOM**.
 The Virtual DOM is a lightweight, in-memory representation of the actual DOM.
 When the state of a component changes, React updates the Virtual DOM first.
 It then efficiently determines the minimal set of changes needed to update the real DOM, applying these changes in a batch.
 This approach significantly reduces the overhead and improves performance, ensuring smoother and faster UI updates.

 ## JSX

+JSX is a **syntax extension for JavaScript** that allows us to write HTML-like code within our JavaScript code.

+> **NOTE:** JSX is not a separate language, but rather a syntax extension that is transformed into regular JavaScript code by a compiler or transpiler.